 Although it's the county town, Tralee is down-to-earth and more engaged with the business of everyday life than the tourist trade, but a great museum and a family-friendly wetlands centre make it well worth a stop.

 Founded by the Normans in 1216, Tralee has a long history of rebellion.
 In the 16th century the last ruling earl of the Desmonds was captured and executed here.
 His head was sent to Elizabeth I, who spiked it on London Bridge.
 The Desmond castle once stood at the junction of Denny St and the Mall, but any trace of medieval Tralee that survived the Desmond Wars was razed during the Cromwellian period.

-Elegant Denny St and Day Pl are the oldest parts of town, with 18th-century buildings, while the Square, just south of the Mall, is a pleasant open space with a contemporary style.
+Elegant Denny St and Day Pl are the oldest parts of town, with 18th-century Georgian buildings, while the Square, just south of the Mall, is a contemporary open space.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Tralee.